OMNILab/OmniDataHouse/README.md

 1. Add a related ETL program or script to `etlers`.
 Each program deserves an independent folder.

-2. Add a shell script to call your ETL program automatically.
+2. Add a shell script in `porters` to call your ETL program automatically.

-3. Append the shell script to right position in the workflow.
+3. Append the shell script to right position in `workflow.sh`.

 4. Add documentation of the new repo to `repos`.